SolidX

 info

-npx @solidxai/solidctl@latest info [args]
+npx @solidxai/solidctl@latest info [options]

 Options